The Game Awards 2020 Winners – A Great Year In Gaming

 Who Were the Big Winners at The Game Awards 2020

 Image Credit: Naughty Dog and Sony

 Surprisingly, The Game Awards went well despite necessary pandemic considerations.
 The biggest night in gaming is often full of celebrity citings, musical performances, and more, but I liked this format a lot.
 It is weird seeing someone react to a win with a pre-recorded video, however.
 Many of the ceremony’s biggest categories went to one game: The Last of Us Part II.
 Despite the controversy around leaks to the story and harsh violence featured in the game, it deserved its winnings.
 The game took home major awards including Best Game Direction, Game with Best Accessibility, and of course, Game of the Year.
 Other awards like Best Audio Design, Best Narrative, Best Performance (Laura Bailey as Abby), and Best Action-Adventure Game simply add to the title’s stature.

-Among Us picked up two huge wins for Best Multiplayer Game and Best Mobile Game.
+Among Us made history when it picked up two huge wins for Best Multiplayer Game and Best Mobile Game.
 Despite not even being released in 2020, the game’s popularity during the pandemic was unmatched.
 Hell, it’s still unmatched.
 Some who are totally out of the mobile gaming circle are just now getting into the title.
 Good timing as the game prepares to launch its new map in early 2021.
 Ghosts of Tsushima won for Players Voice and Best Art Direction.
 I’d argue Ghosts was the only real competition that TLOUP2 had in the GOTY category.
 They both really helped cap off an incredible console cycle for Sony.

 Very Little Love for Some Fan Favorites